sognefej/gl-matrix/README.md

 A Rust implementation of [glMatrix](http://glmatrix.net/)

-gl_matrix provides utilities or all [glMatrix](http://glmatrix.net/) functions in Rust.

  # Quick Start

  Getting started should be easy if you are already familiar with [glMatrix](http://glmatrix.net/)